 Soil pH is a measure of the acidity or alkalinity of that soil, which influences chemical interactions between soil minerals and percolating water.
 A pH of 7 is considered neutral.
 Increasing pH values indicate more alkaline soil conditions and decreasing pH values indicate more acidic soil conditions.
-Soil pH in the Antelope Subbasin is slightly acidic.
-It ranges between 6.6 and 7.0 throughout the Subbasin except in the north and northeast areas, where the pH range is predominantly between 5.1 and 6.5 (Figure 2-30).
+Soil pH in the Los Molinos Subbasin is slightly acidic.
+It ranges between 5.6 and 7.0 throughout the Subbasin (Figure 2-33).
 In general, solubility of minerals increases with acidity of the soil and water.
-Acidity of surficial soils in the Subbasin are not expected to adversely alter water quality.
+Acidity of surficial soils in the Subbasin is not expected to adversely alter water quality.

-2.2.1.5 Identification/Differentiation of Principal Aquifers
+2.2.1.5.
+Identification/Differentiation of Principal Aquifers

-Two principal aguifer units are defined in the Subbasin: Upper Aguifer and Lower Aguifer.
-The two-aguifer designation is based on an examination of time-series groundwater elevation hydrographs, electric resistivity data from geophysical logs, lithologic logs, well construction details, and review of previous studies in the Subbasin.
+Two principal aquifer units are defined in the Subbasin: Upper Aquifer and Lower Aquifer.
+The two-aquifer designation is based on an examination of time-series groundwater elevation hydrographs, electric resistivity data from geophysical logs, lithologic logs, well construction details, and review of previous studies in the Subbasin.
 The northern Sacramento Valley depositional environment is dominated by fluvial and alluvial deposition after the Eocene marine depositional environment transitioned to a subaerial one.
 The Pliocene depositional environment is similar to the current depositional conditions, with eastern depositional streams sourced from the Cascade Range and western depositional streams sourced from the Coast Ranges draining onto a central floodplain.
-This depositional environment resulted in a complex and varied series of water bearing sedimentary deposits and the Tuscan / Tehama Formations that collectively form a two-aquifer system in the Subbasin and beyond.
+This depositional environment resulted in a complex and varied series of water bearing sedimentary deposits and the Tuscan/Tehama Formations that collectively form a two-aquifer system in the Subbasin and beyond.
 Within singular water bearing formations there are areas where confined or unconfined conditions can be dominant.
 Generally, confined aquifer conditions are encountered at depth and unconfined conditions are seen in the shallower porous media.
-The complexity of the geologic materials and the formations makes it difficult to define a singular widespread aquitard or distinctive change in geologic materials separating an upper and lower aguifer.
+The complexity of the geologic materials and among the formations makes it difficult to define a singular widespread aquitard or distinctive change in geologic materials separating an upper and lower aquifer.
 To delineate between areas with a higher likelihood of confined conditions, well construction data throughout the Subbasin were examined.
 Most of the wells in the Subbasin are screened or completed above 400 feet below ground surface (ft bgs).
 The bottom of numerical model layer 5 best corresponds with this depth.
-The bottom of model layer 5 is used as the delineation between the Upper and the Lower Aguifer.
-This model layer boundary also generally corresponds to fine grained lithology from available well completion reports (Figure 2-22; Figure 2-23).
+The bottom of model layer 5 is used as the delineation between the Upper and the Lower Aquifer.
+This model layer boundary also generally corresponds to fine grained lithology from available well completion reports (Figure 2-22 through Figure 2-25).
 Lastly, the degree of heterogeneity and anisotropy (directional preferable flow) is likely significant, but not easy to define based on current information.